UNSW-Data-Soc/unsw-data-soc.github.io/blog.md

 ---
 layout: landing-banner
 title: Blog
 subtitle: Stay in the loop with our blog posts!
-From educational blogs to video blogs, they're here for you!
+From educational guides to opinion articles about data science in the real world, they're here for you!
 ---

 <link rel="stylesheet" href="/assets/css/paginate.css">